iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes a Traffic Infraction in Iowa?

 Iowa traffic infractions are the least serious of traffic offenses, but they can carry unsavory implications.
 Drivers and road users who commit traffic infractions receive traffic tickets or citations.
 The severity of a traffic infraction is measured in penalty points based on a point system.
-These points are recorded against the driver’s license, and offenders who accumulate too many points risk license suspension, probation, or disqualification.
+These points are recorded on the driver’s license, and offenders who accumulate too many points may face license suspension, probation, or disqualification.

 Examples of Traffic Infractions in Iowa